NetworkRADIUS/openldap-opencensus-stats/README.md

 pip3 install -r requirements.txt
 ```

+### Configuration
+A sample configuration file is provided in ldap_metrics.yml.
+The
+configuration is YAML data, with the following structure:

 ## Running
 ```bash
 python3 ./ldap_metrics.py ./ldap_metrics.yml
 ```

-## Configuration
+## General Configuration
-A sample configuration file is provided in ldap_metrics.yml.
-The
-configuration is YAML data, with the following structure:

 ### ldapServers
 A list of the LDAP servers to monitor, and their connection information.
 An example is:
 ```yaml